 Starbucks Corporation’s organizational culture (company culture) is one of the most distinct characteristics of the firm.
 The company’s organizational or corporate culture influences personnel and business performance through values, customs, traditions, and behavioral expectations in the business organization’s context.
 In Starbucks’ case, the organizational culture permeates all aspects of the business, including the operations of franchisees and licensees.
 Coffeehouses are where Starbucks’ work culture is most easily observable.
 The way café employees work with each other and how they interact with customers are indicators of the company’s corporate culture.
 The warm and friendly ambiance in these coffee shops is part of the company culture’s distinction from competitors, including coffeehouses, like Tim Hortons and Costa Coffee, and food-service companies that sell coffee, like Dunkin’, McDonald’s McCafé, Wendy’s, and Burger King.
 This organizational culture supports Starbucks’ mission statement and vision statement and related goals through cultural influences for successful brand development and the global growth of the franchise and licensing network, despite challenges tied to economic fluctuations and industry-specific trends.

-Starbucks Coffee’s organizational culture is a key success factor in the business, considering that the company sells not just its coffee and other food and beverage products, but also the experience of buying and consuming these products.
+Starbucks’ organizational culture is a key success factor in the business, considering that the company sells not just its food and beverage products, but also the experience of buying and consuming these products.
 In this way, the firm uses its corporate culture as a distinction in the coffeehouse chain market.
-Starbucks Coffee’s corporate structure enables optimal application and observance of this culture throughout the business and its subsidiaries, such as Ethos Water, Seattle’s Best Coffee, and Teavana, despite differential managerial approaches used among franchisee and licensee locations.
+Starbucks’ organizational structure (business structure) enables the optimal application and observance of this company culture throughout the business and its subsidiaries, such as Ethos Water, despite the diverse managerial approaches and business cultures of franchisees and licensees.

 - Servant leadership (“employees first”)

-- Relationship-driven approach
+- A relationship-driven approach

 - Collaboration and communication